RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Areej Munawar
+Name: Jaddah Hayat
-Registration Number: BSNU25101016
+Registration Number: BSNU25101025

 This repository is created as part of Lab Activity #1.